 Sarah Simmons, HHMI program lead for Driving Change

 It’s no secret that college science, technology, engineering, and math (STEM) education has a serious diversity problem.
 Although roughly the same percentage of Black, Indigenous, Latinx, and other students of color initially select majors in science-related fields as white students, they end up graduating with a STEM bachelor’s degree at half the rate of white and Asian students.
 The result is an unacceptable underrepresentation of Black and brown people in all types of science-related jobs, from medical researchers and math professors to Silicon Valley engineers and rocket scientists.
-The data from the 2019 Interagency Working Group on Inclusion in STEM report show, for example, that only one out of every 10 federal STEM workers is from a racial or ethnic excluded group.
+The data from the 2019 Interagency Working Group on Inclusion in STEM reportexternal link, opens in a new tab show, for example, that only one out of every 10 federal STEM workers is from a racial or ethnic excluded group.

 This underperformance of the higher education system restricts the opportunities available to people of color.
 Equally important, it holds back the march of progress and scientific advancement by depriving the nation of unique talents, perspectives, and skills of people from more diverse backgrounds.

 A few programs have successfully tackled this problem.
-Over the last three-and-a-half decades, the Meyerhoff Scholars Program, pioneered by Freeman A. Hrabowski, III, the recently retired president of the University of Maryland, Baltimore County, has enabled more than 1,400 students to pursue STEM graduate degrees and become leaders in science, technology, engineering, and related fields.
+Over the last three-and-a-half decades, the Meyerhoff Scholars Programexternal link, opens in a new tab, pioneered by Freeman A. Hrabowski, III, the recently retired president of the University of Maryland, Baltimore County, has enabled more than 1,400 students to pursue STEM graduate degrees and become leaders in science, technology, engineering, and related fields.
 The primary purpose of the Meyerhoff Program is to produce scientists and engineers who are committed to diversity.

-Another example of success is the Biology Scholars Program at the University of California, Berkeley, directed by John Matsui, which began in 1992 and now has more than 3,500 alumni.
+Another example of success is the Biology Scholars Programexternal link, opens in a new tab at the University of California, Berkeley, directed by John Matsui, which began in 1992 and now has more than 3,500 alumni.
 According to the program’s website, Biology Scholars Program members enter Berkeley with SATs and high school GPAs significantly lower, on average, than Berkeley biology majors overall.
 Yet, they graduate with biology degrees and GPAs on par with their peers and are competitively eligible for graduate school and subsequent STEM careers.

 More than grit and resilience